sholtomaud/hydstra-admin/README.md

+# Hydstra in the cloud discussion repository

+The aim of this repository is:

+1. To identify an appropriate model for cloud-based Hydstra software
+2. To idenfity apprpriate Hydstra admin models for the cloud-based Hydstra

-# Kisters: Hydstra Software As a Service
+## Kisters: Hydstra Software As a Service

 * Cloud system hosted on AWS/microsoft whatever
 * System & Database Backup